 The Management Board is entitled to issue new shares of the Bank as a part of the section on so called approved issued capital.
 Issue of new shares is subject to approval by the Bank's Supervisory Board, and can be made during the period of 5 years, commencing from the date of entry of amendments into the Court register, in accordance with the Decision of the General Assembly of 6 March 2009.
 The Management Board can make decisions to increase Bank's share capital by making cash contribution and by issuing new shares, but total increase of share capital cannot exceed half of the nominal amount of the Bank's share capital at the date of decision on amendment of the Articles of Association.
 Management Board, upon approval of the Supervisory Board, is entitled to exclude shareholders' priority.
-Furthermore, management Board upon approval of the Supervisory Board decides on rights arising from ownership of shares and condition of their issue.

-Main shareholders of the Bank with a share capital exceeding 2% of total share capital as at 31 December 2012 were as follows:
+Main shareholders of the Bank with a share capital exceeding 2% of total share capital as at 31 December 2013 were as follows: